-If~$\mathfrak{u}$ is uncountable, condition~(\ref{hypo}) is automatically satisfied, for only finitely many orbits do not satisfy~(\ref{hypo}), and thus only countably many elements of~$\mathfrak{u}$ may fail to satisfy condition~(\ref{hypo}).
-The situations where we have proved the Main Theorem are \begin{itemize} \item when~$\Gamma$ is finite, for $\ell$ is finite; \item when $\Gamma$ is discrete, infinite and non-elementary; \item when $\Gamma$ is discrete and non-elementary, for $\mathfrak{u}$, being closed and invariant, contains the limit set of the action of~$\Gamma$ on~$\mathbf{P}^1$ and is thus uncountable; \item when~$\Gamma$ is not discrete, for~$\mathfrak{u}$, being the union of orbits of~$\overline{\Gamma}$, is either finite (implying the finiteness of~$\ell$) or uncountable. \end{itemize} We have thus proved the Main Theorem in all cases where the induced foliation is a Riccati one.
+We have proved the Main Theorem in all cases where the induced foliation is a Riccati one, for we have proved it \begin{itemize} \item when~$\Gamma$ is finite, for in this case the intersection of~$\mathcal{L}$ with a generic fiber is finite (proposition~\ref{notfinite}); \item when $\Gamma$ is infinite, discrete and elementary (section~\ref{con:discele}); \item when $\Gamma$ is infinite, discrete and nonelementary, for the limit set of the action of~$\Gamma$ on a generic fiber~$H$, which is nonempty, closed and invariant, and minimal with respect to these three properties is contained in~$\mathfrak{U}\cap H$, and since the limit set is uncountable, the latter is uncountable as well; \item when~$\Gamma$ is not discrete, for~$\mathfrak{U}\cap H$, being the union of orbits of~$\overline{\Gamma}$, is either finite or uncountable. \end{itemize}